What is in this leaflet

-- oestradiol or NETA, the active ingredients, or to any of the other ingredients listed at the end of this leaflet
+- estradiol or NETA, the active ingredients, or to any of the other ingredients listed at the end of this leaflet

-- any other medicine containing oestrogen or progestogen, including the birth control pill.
+- any other medicine containing estrogen or progestogen, including the birth control pill.

 Some of the symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body; rash, itching or hives on the skin.